 Provide detailed information to pupils/parents about the visit - letters must be approved by SLT and sent via EduLink (this must be done through the Finance Office).
 The method of how places will be allocated for the visit must be made clear in the letter.
 Ensure informed parental consent has been obtained (see Appendix 2).
-Elisure illiornieu parentai consent has been obtaineu (see Appendix 2).
 For category 2 visits ensure that the additional information request and consent has been obtained a minimum of 4 weeks before departure (see Appendix 3) and ensure that the Privacy Notice of any third party providers has been shared with parents before they give consent.
 Arrange a pre-visit parent information meeting where appropriate.
-Complete the relevant sections of the KAHSC Visits Module and attach related documentation: - Letters to parents (so it is clear what they have consented to) - A detailed itinerary (including where groups will be staying overnight) - Insurance policy documents (in case the First Contact is unavailable) - Staff qualifications that support risk management - Staff and student lists with associated medical and emergency contact details - Risk assessments including third party provider risk assessments (completed 4-6 weeks prior to departure to enable KAHSC to undertake the appropriate checks) - Emergency information (including Visit Leader details, emergency phone number and First contact details) · Check and make amendments to documentation based on KAHSC notes until approval has been secured (a pdf visit summary can be printed with KAHSC notes listed in date order).
+Complete the relevant sections of the KAHSC Visits Module and attach related documentation: - Letters to parents (so it is clear what they have consented to) - A detailed itinerary (including where groups will be staying overnight) - Insurance policy documents (in case the First Contact is unavailable) - Staff qualifications that support risk management - Staff and student lists with associated medical and emergency contact details - Risk assessments including third party provider risk assessments (completed 4-6 weeks prior to departure to enable KAHSC to undertake the appropriate checks) - Emergency information (including Visit Leader details, emergency phone number and First contact details) Check and make amendments to documentation based on KAHSC notes until approval has been secured (a pdf visit summary can be printed with KAHSC notes listed in date order).
 Issue staff/pupil lists by email, to the Education Support Officer and post them in the staff room at least a week prior to departure.
-Provide information to accompanying staff/volunteers including the nature of the activities and the age, medical conditions, special needs, safeguarding and behaviour of the pupils.
+As a minimum requirement make sure you have copies of the following: Room list, student photos, medical list, pupil mobile numbers, emergency contacts, nearby hospital information, tour company details, itinerary, Risk Assessments, insurance details, parent letters, student code of conduct, sign in/out sheets, expenses form/budget and passport copies Provide information to accompanying staff/volunteers including the nature of the activities and the age, medical conditions, special needs, safeguarding and behaviour of the pupils.
 Collate and distribute emergency contact details and procedures to accompanying staff/volunteers, first contacts and third party providers who need it (see Appendix 4).
 Use the school social media account as a means of communicating safe arrival for international trips.
 Ensure there is a clear handover before and after any activity led by a third party provider.
 Stop an activity (provider or school led) at the first appropriate opportunity if it is causing a concern - such intervention needs to ensure that it does not put pupils at greater risk.
 Report accidents and near-misses in accordance with RIDDOR and using the accident/incident reporting procedure in the Health and Safety policy (KSMAT/STAT/013).
-Evaluate all aspects of the visit in terms of safety, logistics and learning outcomes and update risk assessments to take into account any accidents/incidents, site changes or other issues.
+Evaluate all aspects of the visit in terms of safety, logistics and learning outcomes and up- date risk assessments to take into account any accidents/incidents, site changes or other issues.

 Ref: Trips and Visits Policy Type: Policy

-Version: 08 Owner: Headteacher
+Version: 09 Owner: Headteacher

-Date: March 2024 Status: Curriculum Committee Approved
+Date: March 2025 Status: Curriculum Committee Approved